ANG3L0/notes-bloggo/docs/travel journal/marriage_trip.md

 Went back to the room and just chilled until around 2PM.
 Then we checked out and made our way to [Castello Di Guarene](https://www.castellodiguarene.com/).
 This place is literally a castle.
 And was built in ~1700, which makes this place about 300 years old.
 It's gone through history from being a Unesco site to a castle where a family lived with a priest on site, only to be converted for tourism in 2011.

 Old school vibe with glass blown chandeliers, and as the castle sits on a hill, overlooks surrounding hills where you can see rows of vineyards and town life from the room's balcony.
 At the top of the castle is a beautifully landscaped garden, and has 360-degree views of the all the surrounding hills.
 Utterly amazing, especially when the weather is good.

+All in all, walking around the castle is *literally skyrim.*

 Underneath the castle is an underground escape tunnel, which is repurposed to lead guests into 2 spa areas: